Victordtesla24/Image-Enhancer/docs/quickstart.md

 # 5K AI Image Enhancer - Quick Start Guide

 ## Overview
-The 5K AI Image Enhancer is a powerful tool that enhances images to 5K quality using advanced image processing techniques.
-This guide will help you get started quickly.
+The 5K AI Image Enhancer is a powerful tool that enhances images to 5K quality using advanced AI and image processing techniques.
+This guide covers the enhanced features including quality validation, session management, and real-time feedback systems.

 ## Installation